-Under Ohio law, a board of elections has a duty to preserve ballots in sealed containers until any possible recount or election contest is completed.
-Ballots are therefore not "public records" for purposes of R.C.
-149.43 while they remain under seal or where they are subject to a court order prohibiting their release.
-In addition, they are not subject to inspection under R.C.
-3501.13 during such time.

-However, once the time within which a possible recount or election contest may occur has passed, pursuant to R.C.
-3501.13, such ballots are subject to public inspection "under such reasonable regulations as shall be established by the board."
+Because a board of elections has a duty to preserve ballots in sealed containers until any possible recount or election contest is completed, ballots are not "public records" while they remain under seal or where they are subject to a court order prohibiting their release.
+Ballots are not subject to inspection under R.C.
+3501.13 until the time within which a possible recount or election contest may occur has passed and may be subject to public inspection "under such reasonable regulations as shall be established by the board."
 Nonetheless, the board of elections remains under a duty to "carefully preserve" ballots used in an election for the remainder of the preservation period prescribed by R.C.
 3505.31.

-In addition, upon completion of the canvass of election returns under R.C.
+Upon completion of the canvass of election returns under R.C.
 3505.32, poll books used in an election are public records of a board of elections and are subject to public inspection in accordance with any reasonable regulations the custodian board of elections has established under R.C.
 3501.13.